 Straps, tags, and packing cubes for your cruise luggage

-LIQUID TRAVEL BOTTLES – We like to bring our own shampoos, conditioners and lotions but because of the weight of the full size bottles, we put them in smaller containers like this Set of 4 Silicone TSA Approved Containers.
+LIQUID TRAVEL BOTTLES – We like to bring our own shampoos, conditioners and lotions but because of the weight of the full size bottles, we put them in smaller containers like this Set of 4 Silicone TSA Approved Containers, or the ones below.
+They save weight and space and allow us to bring our own products.

 And we wanted to know the suitcases would not pop open by accident.
 Now we never travel without Luggage Straps.
 We went for the bright blue ones!
 No mistaking they were ours!